kemalat/codility-lessons/README.md

-# sw-architecting
-Optimization, uses cases, data structures and algorithms related topics.
+# Several topics about DSA, Java Concepts and best practices